ParallelMaths/parallel/pages/9-31-tangrams.md

 ![](/resources/9-31-tangrams/3-dice-hint.png)

-From the diagrams above, we see that the faces with 4, 5 and 5 pips go round the vertex where these faces meet in clockwise order (left) or in an anticlockwise order (right).
+From the diagrams above, we see that the faces with 4, 5 and 6 pips can go round the vertex where these faces meet in clockwise order (left) or in an anticlockwise order (right).
 ^^^

 ---